 Gamified content can be pushed to learners in short bursts at regular intervals to ensure optimum engagement and retention.
 That makes is a very useful addition to any online or blended training programme; we ignore it at our peril.

 Adding a badge to badly written, unfocused or overly-long content will not solve any training problems.
 But gamified content has the potential to be very effective if it is data-driven and learner-centric and is aligned with performance and business objectives.
 It’s not enough to offer ‘pretty’ and ‘fun’ experiences without backing that up with substance.
-You also need gaming mechanics that optimise learning retention and actively support increased job performance.
+You also need gaming elements and mechanics that optimise learning retention and actively support increased job performance.

 Good gamification of the future will facilitate Personalisation, Artificial Intelligence (AI) and Analytics; the three biggest trends in the industry according to this year’s L&D Global Sentiment Survey.
 Used appropriately, gamified content can be the driver of holistic, engaging and effective learning experiences.

-If you’re interested in exploring gamification solutions as part of your learning solution for a customer or employee, we’ve got the tools and expertise to help, get in touch:
+If you’re interested in exploring gamification work solutions as part of your learning solution for a customer or employee, we’ve got the tools and expertise to help, get in touch: